phantie/contests/README.rst

 Import:
 ::

-    from contests import some, every
+    from contests import some, every, some_not, noone